Encorafenib

 The most common (≥25%) adverse reactions include fatigue, nausea, diarrhea, vomiting, abdominal pain, and arthralgia.

+Encorafenib was developed by Novartis and Array BioPharma.
+In June 2018, it was approved by the FDA in combination with binimetinib for the treatment of people with unresectable or metastatic BRAF V600E or V600K mutation-positive melanoma.

+Medical uses

+Encorafenib is indicated in combination with binimetinib, for the treatment of people with unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test; in combination with cetuximab, for the treatment of adults with metastatic colorectal cancer with a BRAF V600E mutation, as detected by an FDA-approved test, after prior therapy; in combination with binimetinib, for the treatment of adults with metastatic non-small cell lung cancer with a BRAF V600E mutation, as detected by an FDA-approved test.

+Encorafenib is not indicated for treatment of people with wild-type BRAF melanoma, wild-type BRAF CRC, or wild-type BRAF NSCLC.

+In December 2024, the FDA granted accelerated approval to encorafenib with cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) for people with metastatic colorectal cancer with a BRAF V600E mutation, as detected by an FDA-approved test.

 Pharmacology

 Encorafenib acts as an ATP-competitive RAF kinase inhibitor, decreasing ERK phosphorylation and down-regulation of CyclinD1.
 This arrests the cell cycle in G1 phase, inducing senescence without apoptosis.
 Therefore, it is only effective in melanomas with a BRAF mutation, which make up 50% of all melanomas.
 The plasma elimination half-life of encorafenib is approximately 6 hours, occurring mainly through metabolism via cytochrome P450 enzymes.